 Mixing things up is fun and helps keep their interest.

 Movies are another way to have fun during school time and keep kids engaged.
-There are so many fun kids movie lessons you can find to go with your favorite family movies.
+There are so many fun kids movie worksheets you can find to go with your favorite family movies.

 Affiliate links have been used below.
 See my full disclosure for more details.